Control Flow#

 That’s Not Not What I Meant#

-Sometimes it is useful to check whether some condition is not true.
+Sometimes it is useful to check whether a condition is not true.
 The Boolean operator not can do this explicitly.
 After reading and running the code below, write some if statements that use not to test the rule that you formulated in the previous challenge.

 empty string is not true